From career breakthroughs to professional milestones, explore how A'ja Wilson made an impact.

 In 2018, A'ja Wilson had her best season statistically, and won all of the National player of the year awards.
 She won a record 3rd straight SEC Player of the Year award, and was also a Consensus All-American for the third straight year.
 Wilson finished her college career at South Carolina as the all-time leading scorer for the school.

-In 2018, A'ja Wilson won a record third straight SEC Player of the Year award, led South Carolina to a record fourth straight SEC Tournament Championship, became the all-time leading scorer in South Carolina women's basketball history, and was a consensus first-team All-American for the third consecutive season.
-Wilson swept all National Player of the Year awards (Wade, AP, Honda, USBWA, Wooden, and Naismith) as the best player in women's college basketball.
+In 2018, A'ja Wilson won a record third straight SEC Player of the Year award, leading South Carolina to a record fourth straight SEC Tournament Championship.
+She became the all-time leading scorer in South Carolina women's basketball history and was a consensus first-team All-American for the third consecutive season.
+A'ja Wilson swept all National Player of the Year awards.

 On June 29, 2019, A'ja Wilson scored a new career-high 39 points in a 102–97 overtime victory against the Indiana Fever.

-In 2020, A'ja Wilson and Napheesa Collier hosted a podcast about the WNBA, Tea with A & Phee, produced by Just Women's Sports.
+In 2020, A'ja Wilson and Minnesota Lynx forward, Napheesa Collier, hosted a podcast about the WNBA, Tea with A & Phee, produced by Just Women's Sports.

 In August 2022, A'ja Wilson became the first female athlete to sign a multi-year sponsorship deal with Ruffles and released a signature chip, Smoky BBQ Ruffles Ridge Twists.

-In 2022, A'ja Wilson helped lead the Las Vegas Aces to their first title in franchise history.
+In 2022, A'ja Wilson won her second WNBA MVP and helped lead the Las Vegas Aces to their first title in franchise history.

-Fueled by Wilson's late season dominance, the Aces won their second consecutive WNBA title, with Wilson earning her first Finals MVP.
-The 2023 WNBA Finals bested her 2023 regular season numbers of 22.8 points and 9.5 rebounds per game.
+Fueled by A'ja Wilson's late 2023 season dominance, the Aces won their second consecutive WNBA title by defeating the New York Liberty, earning A'ja her first Finals MVP.

-In 2023, A'ja Wilson repeated her championship feat with the Las Vegas Aces, earning the Finals MVP award.
+In 2023, A'ja Wilson repeated a WNBA title with the Aces while earning Finals MVP.

-In February 2024, A'ja Wilson published her first book, "Dear Black Girls", which became a The New York Times best seller that same month.
+In February 2024, A'ja Wilson's first book, "Dear Black Girls", was published and quickly became a The New York Times best seller.

 In May 2024, A'ja Wilson signed a multi-year endorsement deal with Gatorade and was featured in the company's "IT Hasn't Changed" ad campaign.